Soldelli/MAD/README.md

 1- Complete this form ([link](https://forms.gle/hxR4TrQPFuNGpzcr8)) and sign the NDA (Non Disclosure Agreement).

-2- We will verify the corretness of the provided information.
+2- We will verify the correctness of the provided information.

-2- You will receive an email with a link to download all the available content.
+3- You will receive an email with a link to download all the available content.

 See the data documentation [here](doc/README.md).